-Our National Bylawsopens PDF file are a key governance document of the sorority which establish the structure of the organization.
-Supported by legal counsel, a professional parliamentarian and the National Council, each biennium a National Bylaws Committee is appointed to review the Bylaws to ensure all current standards and legal requirements are met.
+Our National Bylaws are a key governance document of the sorority.
+They establish the structure of the organization.
+Supported by legal counsel, a professional parliamentarian and the National Council, each biennium a National Bylaws Committee is appointed to examine the Bylaws for compliance to current Kappa Delta operations and best practices for member associations.

 Chairman Laura Magedoff, J.D. is a principal and corporate attorney with Nissenbaum Law Group LLC.
 She also serves as a current Kappa Delta Foundation director, former national volunteer serving as housing resource specialist and chapter accounting specialist.